Georgia Clark, published author and novel writing mentor

 About Me

-Beyond my own writing, I'm the founder of Generation Women, an internationally popular storytelling series.
+I’m the founder of Generation Women, an internationally popular storytelling series.
 I’ve helped over 600+ women and non-binary writers shape their stories for stage.
-I’m also a private coach and the creator of Kindred.
+I also run the Generation Women Writers’ Retreat.

 I know what it takes to finish a novel, find an agent, and navigate publishing.
 I also know the exact obstacles that stop writers — and how to help you overcome them.
 That's what I'm here for.